The Ancient Mozarabic ("among the Arabs") Rite

 Mozarabic chant (also known as Hispanic chant, Old Hispanic chant, Old Spanish chant, or Visigothic chant) is the liturgical plainchant repertory of the Visigothic/Mozarabic rite of the Roman Catholic Church, related to the Gregorian chant.

 It is primarily associated with Hispania under Visigothic rule (mainly in what was to become modern Spain) and with the Catholic Visigoths/Mozarabs living under Muslim rule, and was soon replaced by the chant of the Roman rite following the Christian Reconquest.

 Although its original medieval form is largely lost, a few chants have survived with readable musical notation, and the chanted rite was later revived in altered form and continues to be used in a few isolated locations in Spain, primarily in Toledo.

 Mozarabs, again from Wikipedia:

 The Mozarabs ... is a modern historical term that refers to the Iberian Christians who lived under Moorish rule in Al-Andalus.
 Their descendants remained unconverted to Islam, but did however adopt elements of Arabic language and culture.
-They were mostly Roman Catholics of the Visigothic or Mozarabic Rite.All right, here are Mozarabic chants, sung by the Ensemble Organum, to which musicology and modern music listeners obviously owe a great deal, from my reading Wikipedia's article about them.
+They were mostly Roman Catholics of the Visigothic or Mozarabic Rite.All right, here is a "Chant of the mozarabic tradition combined with an Islamic Mauritanian Samaa marocain" posted at YouTube and sung by the Ensemble Organum, to which musicology and modern music listeners obviously owe a great deal, from my reading of Wikipedia's article about the group.